GMOD/jbrowse-components/website/docs/developer_guides/creating_display.md

 ---
 id: creating_display
-title: Creating a display type
+title: Creating a custom display type
 ---

 Display types tell JBrowse how to "display" a given track in a particular view.